open-telemetry/opentelemetry-java-instrumentation/instrumentation/kafka/kafka-clients/kafka-clients-2.6/library/README.md

 The Kafka client exposes metrics via `org.apache.kafka.common.metrics.MetricsReporter` interface.
 OpenTelemetry provides an implementation that bridges the metrics into OpenTelemetry.
-There are two options for capturing metrics, manually instrumenting or configuring MBeans, both described below.
+There are two options for capturing metrics, manually instrumenting or configuring JMX Metrics, both described below.

 #### Manual instrumentation